SkyTruth: FrackFinder

 SkyTruth's FrackFinder project utilizes public crowd sourcing to map fracking operations on the Marcellus and Utica Shale formations.
 SkyTruth has mapped out fracking well pads and retainment ponds in Pennsylvania, Ohio, and West Virginia, with further plans to quantify the total impact halos of fracking operations underway.
 FrackFinder data is publicly available through GitHub.
 Researchers at Johns Hopkins University used SkyTruth's FrackFinder data to link hydraulic fracturing activity to premature birth, high risk pregnancies, migraines, fatigue, and chronic nasal and sinus symptoms.

 Global Fishing Watch

-On September 16, 2015, SkyTruth in partnership with Google and marine conservation organization, Oceana, launched Global Fishing Watch at the Our Ocean Conference hosted by then-US Secretary of State John Kerry in Washington, DC.
+On September 16, 2015, SkyTruth, in partnership with Google and Oceana, launched Global Fishing Watch.
 Global Fishing Watch continuously publicizes the locations of hundreds of thousands of vessels via their onboard Automatic Identification Systems so that users can individually track vessels through exclusive economic zones, marine protected areas, and other features.
 SkyTruth and it partners launched Global Fishing Watch as an independent nonprofit in 2017.
 It has been used by governments, such as that of Kiribati in 2016, to crack down on illegal fishing and fishing in protected waters.